costoffreedom/costoffreedom-book/book/prologue-voices-of-free-culture.md

 a friend because I know from all who have known him that I will have a good time meeting, talking, and working with him.

-In the small group of “free culture,” we tend to regard each other as friends.
+In the small group of “free culture” we tend to regard each other as friends.
 We all feel committed to a common mission.
-For this book, we made an open call to those who have “been in the trenches of free culture”.
+For this book, we made an open call to those who have “been fighting in the trenches” of free culture.
 That sounds like an overstatement for most of us who are not in jail but are instead mostly writing, coding and taking part in interesting projects, enjoying our freedom.

-Thus, when we call for a reflection on “the Cost of Freedom,” we suddenly appeal not to our group and our mission, but to each individual that has been part of it.
+Thus, when we call for a reflection on “the Cost of Freedom”, we suddenly appeal not to our group and our mission, but to each individual that has been part of it.
 Instead of preaching the values of a whole system supposedly based on commons and sharing, we target